hafizramiz/weather_app/README.md

 ## Features:

-Uses the location from the device and show the current weather .
+Current Location Weather: Utilizes the device's GPS to display the current weather conditions based on the user's location.

+City-based Weather: Allows users to manually input a city name to retrieve weather updates for that location.

-Fetches details from Openweater API.
+OpenWeatherMap Integration: Fetches real-time weather details from the OpenWeatherMap API, ensuring accurate and up-to-date information.

-Takes User Input of any City to Show the weather.
+Feel free to contribute, report issues, or suggest enhancements.
+Happy coding! 🚀